hxr6344/IGME230/230-project-1-content.md

 ## VIII.
 Other
 ### Why?
 I decided to create this game, because I'm very nostalgia of Jelly Blobs of Dooms.
-I remember playing for hours with my sister.
+I remember playing for hours with my sister when I was little.

 ### External Libraries
 I don't know what external libraries I would use for this game.